thegamingden/the-ends-of-the-matrix/src/crunch/skills.md

 network with a generic Firewall.
 Sprites cannot provide Signal Defense unless they have the Signal Management power.
 Technomancers can provide Signal Defense normally.

+Note that Signal Defense is entirely ineffective once a Connection is open between two networks.
+Any resistance test that would use Signal Defense as part of the defense pool should instead use the target's Cybercombat instead.

 ### Electronic Warfare Specializations